 How can you solve this problem?

-- Plan A: Ask a nursery for straight species viburnums that have been grown from seed – these will be genetically diverse.
+- Plan A: Buy two or more straight species viburnums (of the same species) that have been grown from seed – these will be genetically diverse.
 In contrast, plants that have been propagated from cuttings will be genetic clones.
 Unless the nursery has grown the plants themselves, they may not know whether the plants have been grown from seed or from cuttings.

-- Plan C: Purchase cultivars that are known to be compatible and bloom at the same time.
-An example: Viburnum dentatum ‘Chicago Lustre’ is compatible with Viburnum dentatum ‘Blue Muffin.
+- Plan C: Purchase different cultivars of the same species of viburnum.
+In the case of Viburnum dentatum, it is a bit more complicated – you must choose cultivars that are known to be compatible and bloom at the same time.
+For example, Viburnum dentatum ‘Blue Muffin’ is compatible with Viburnum dentatum ‘Little Joe.’

-- Plan D: Purchase a cultivar which is in bud or bloom at the same time as a straight species viburnum.
+- Plan D: Purchase a cultivar and a straight species viburnum, of the same species, which are in bud or bloom at the same time.

-Ask your local nursery to help you and other gardeners by selling “paired plants” for those species needing cross-pollination, including our beautiful native viburnums.
+Ask your local nursery or garden center to help you and local wildlife, by selling “paired plants” for those species needing cross-pollination, including our beautiful native viburnums.